hchyang/PSiTE/README.md

 The node CCF file, specified by `--nodes_ccf`, contains the Cancer Cell Fraction (CCF) information of each node (all the nodes after pruning) in each sector.
 For example, for a sector containing 1 million cells, if its purity is 0.6, the tumor cells in the whole sector is 600,000.
-Then, if an inner node, nodeX, in the tree have 200,000 leaves belong to this sector.
+Then, if an inner node, nodeX, in the tree has 200,000 descendants (leaf nodes) belonging to this sector.
 The CCF of nodeX in this sector is 0.2.

 There are number_of_sectors+2 columns in this file: